 We’ll just come out and say it: being a high-risk merchant can be a drag.
 The high-risk designation can seem like a fat target on your business’ back for superfluous account fees and hassles.
 The potential for processing fraud and chargebacks in your vertical can narrow your access to merchant services significantly.
 ChargebackHelp is here to help.

 We can guide merchants through the troubled waters of high-risk credit card processing, starting with five pro tips to smooth sailing with merchant services:

 1. BITE THE PILLOW

-If you’re high-risk, embrace it.
+If you’re a high-risk merchant, embrace it.
 Let’s say you’re in porn, robocalls, gaming, or some other stigma-intensive industry; don’t sugar coat your business plan to your acquiring banks or merchant services.
 They’re financial institutions, not churches.
 They’re going to find out exactly what you do once you start processing.
 You don’t want to be locked into a contract with a provider that suddenly discovers you’re too risky to deal with.

 2. READ YOUR CONTRACT, HARD

 High-risk merchants invariably have to enter into longer contracts with a limited selection of providers compared to low-risk.
 Merchant services typically contract high-risk merchants to a 3-5 year commitment and then move to an auto-renewed annual arrangement thereafter.
 While under contract, you’re basically responsible for the revenue your provider expects for the duration of the commitment.
 So if you go belly-up three years into a five-year contract, you’ll still have to pay the average monthly fees for those remaining two years.